 - Leadership: Your location’s leadership team likely won’t be directly involved in planning your ergonomics initiatives, but they should be ready to lead by example to communicate the importance of these training programs.

-- Your safety team: These team members have the expert knowledge to act as subject matter experts for your training.
+- Your safety team: These team members have the knowledge to act as subject matter experts for your training.
 Afterwards, they should be ready to work with your facilities staff to respond to any ergonomics issues employees report after training and upgrade processes or areas, as needed.

 - Supervisors: As always, your supervisors are your front line when it comes to employee issues.
 Equip them with comprehensive ergonomics training before employees receive it, so they can assist employees with adjusting their workspaces, answering questions, and encouraging employees to report any discomfort or pain they’re experiencing in the workplace.